cory-weller/BIOL4585/08_using_HPC_clusters/README.md

 First, we'll edit and test the script using the `dev` queue, which doesn't cost any service units to run.
 However, jobs on the `dev` queue have a very low maximum time limit compared to others.
 Check out the other queues by running the command `queues`.

-1. Make a copy of the `map_reads.sh` file for editing (so we can keep the same original intact, just in case).
+1. Make a copy of the `map_reads.slurm` file for editing (so we can keep the same original intact, just in case).
 2. Insert an appropriate SLURM header to this newly-created file.
 You'll only need a single core (`--ntasks`) and 8GB of memory.
 You'll want to use the `dev` queue
 3. Submit this newly edited script as a job.

 ## Scaling up to the full-sized job

-Create another copy of `map_reads.sh` as a new file for the full-sized run.
+Create another copy of `map_reads.slurm` as a new file for the full-sized run.
 You can then edit this file in the following ways:

 1. remove `-X <integer>` from the `fastq-dump` line so the full file is downloaded, instead of just the first <integer> sequencing reads
 2. create a SLURM header that requests at leats 1 hour of time, 4 cores (tasks), and 32GB of memory on the `standard` queue (instead of `dev`)